This post may include affiliate links; see our disclosure policy.

 All about Hennessy

 - Grand Marnier is great but expensive.
-Grand Marnier is a top shelf orange liqueur.
+Grand Marnier is a top-shelf orange liqueur.
 It tastes like orange-flavored brandy, with notes of vanilla and oak.
-It has a heavier, more complex flavor than other orange liqueurs like Triple Sec and Cointreau.
+It has a heavier, more complex flavor than other orange liqueurs, like triple sec and Cointreau.

-Tips for garnishing a Hennessy sidecar
+Tips for garnishing

-A Sidecar is very easy to make: simply shake the ingredients together in a cocktail shaker and strain into the prepared glass.
 The sugar rim is not part of the “official” definition of a Sidecar cocktail, but it’s often traditionally served with it.
-The sugar rim helps to offset the tart in sour cocktails, like the classic Lemon Drop Martini.
-Here are a few tips for a Hennessy Sidecar:
+The sugar rim helps to offset the tartness in sour cocktails, like the classic Lemon Drop Martini.
+Here are a few extra tips for a Hennessy Sidecar:

 - Rim the glass with superfine sugar.
-A sugar rim is optional, but it’s the classic presentation for a Sidecar cocktail and it accentuates the sweet tart flavor.
+A sugar rim is optional, but it’s the classic presentation for a Sidecar cocktail, and it accentuates the sweet-tart flavor.
 Superfine sugar is easiest as it adheres to the glass best.

 - Strain into a glass and serve with a citrus twist.
 Strain the drink into a cocktail glass.
 Serve with a lemon twist or slice.
 Some people like to squeeze an orange twist into the drink so the oils add a perfume.